travlr-archived/CodeDepot/README.rst

 ==============================================

 The problems with the conventional programming paradigm are numerous.
-In fact, at the time of the initial draft of this paper, Querying Google's search engine for "The problems with programming languages" produced nearly 72 million results.
-It seems fruitless to itemize these problems as a comparison to what is proposed here, let alone the problems of the entire software-centric paradigm, Instead, as an introduction we ask the following
+In fact, at the time of the initial draft of this paper, querying Google's search engine for "The problems with programming languages" produced nearly 72 million results.
+It seems fruitless to itemize these problems as a comparison to what is proposed here, let alone the problems of the entire software-centric paradigm.
+Instead, as an introduction, we ask the following
 questions:

   1) What if snippets of software were in essence Lego like reusable components that just snapped together into a desired structure?